ehodu/void-linux-xfce-guide/README.md

 ## How to install minimal XFCE on Void Linux step by step

 ### Booting
 Obviously, you'll need a bootable USB drive with the Void base ISO.
 I strongly recommend Ventoy for this purpose.
-Download it here: [Ventoy](https://github.com/ventoy/Ventoy).
+Download it [here](https://github.com/ventoy/Ventoy).

 ### Initializing base system
 Void will open a cli interface and request for a new login.
 The login is always _anon_ and the pass is _voidlinux_.
 After logging in, call the script `void-installer`.
 The screen will show some interfaces to configure network, packages, permissions, etc.